Cancer statistics

 Each year the NCRI publishes its annual report which gives updated information on the number of cancers diagnosed in Ireland as well as the number of cancer survivors and survival rates.

-The NCRI's most recent report provides annual incidence figures for each main cancer type on a national scale for the period 1994–2021.
+The NCRI's most recent report provides annual national figures for how many people get cancer (incidence) for each main cancer type for the period 1994–2022.
 It is these figures which you will find in the cancer information pages on cancer.ie, as well as in our press releases and news webpages.

 More information

-Current estimates state that almost 42,000 people in Ireland get cancer each year.
+Current estimates state that more than 44,000 people in Ireland get cancer each year.
 This figure is comprised of both invasive and non-invasive tumours, as well as non-melanoma skin cancers.

-For all invasive cancers excluding non-melanoma skin cancer, the figures most often quoted in international comparisons, the NCRI estimates that more than 24,000 cases (13,075 men, 11,349 women) were diagnosed annually, representing approximately 7 out of 10 of all registered invasive cases.
-The NCRI report also outlines the estimated number of people living with or beyond cancer at the end of 2020.
+For all invasive cancers excluding non-melanoma skin cancer, the figures most often quoted in international comparisons, the NCRI estimates that more than 24,000 cases (12,925 men and 11,282 women) were diagnosed annually, representing just over 1 in 2 of all registered invasive cases.
+The NCRI report also outlines the estimated number of people living with or beyond cancer at the end of 2022.
 The Irish Cancer Society classifies these numbers as cancer survivors on our website and in press materials.

 Information on the number of deaths in Ireland caused by cancer is sourced from the Central Statistics Office.